sjaturner/textscope/README.md

 * You are monitoring a changing value in a stream of text.
 * You are not great at visualising numbers as graphs, particularly when the readings arrive fast.
 * You are logged on to a remote machine and you are too lazy to set up X window, Octave or Gnuplot.
-* You just want a quick look at the data and you are not at all fussy about axis lables, etc.
+* You just want a quick look at the data and you are not at all fussy about axis labels, etc.

 ## Expected input format

 I will build on the following examples:

-You might have a simple stream of values, lacking a timstamp:
+You might have a simple stream of values, lacking a timestamp:

     :; count=0;while true; do echo $(( $count % 5 )) ; count=$(( $count + 1 )) ; sleep 0.2 ; done
     0